 Progress Updates

-Your project manager will schedule regular meetings or calls with you, in order to keep you up to speed on exactly what’s going on with your build-out.
+Your project manager will facilitate regular meetings or calls to provide you with timely updates on the progress of your build-out.

 Job Site Inspections

-During these visits, the project manager will evaluate the construction progress to ensure it meets the project plans and specifications as well as inspect the quality of the workmanship.
+During these visits, the project manager will assess the construction progress to ensure alignment with project plans and specifications, while also inspecting the workmanship quality.

 FFE Installation

-As the construction comes to an end, the project manager will coordinate FF&E (Furniture, Fixtures & Equipment) installations.
+During the final stages of construction, the project manager will oversee the coordination of FF&E (Furniture, Fixtures & Equipment) installations.

 Punch List

-When the project is complete, the project manager will schedule a final punch list walk-through with all team members.
+Upon project completion, the project manager will arrange a final punch list walk-through involving all team members.

-During this walk through the project manager and architect will help identify any work that is not completed per the construction plans or is considered to be in poor quality.
-These items will make up the “punch list,” and the responsible party (general contractor, vendor, etc.) must complete/correct the issue prior to receiving the final payment.
+During this walk-through, the project manager and architect will collaborate to identify any unfinished or substandard work that deviates from the construction plans.
+These identified items will comprise the “punch list,” which must be addressed and rectified by the responsible party (general contractor, vendor, etc.) before the final payment is issued.

-Once the punch list has been completed, the project manager will walk the space to confirm everything was done per the construction drawings and executed contract.
+After the punch list has been satisfactorily addressed, the project manager will conduct a thorough inspection of the space to ensure compliance with the construction drawings and executed contract.

 Delivery